BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - Aquinas’ interpretation of Aristotle influenced by Augustine’s version of Stoicism
 - Describes the Christian virtues within an explicitly Aristotelian framework
 - The passions are the subject of the moral virtues
+- Argues against the ‘Augustinian’ position, arguing that Augustine does not hold that greeks did not have virtues at all.
+Aquinas also say that Christian moral philosophy and theology do not require it.⁹⁰